chsuong/starter-hugo-academic/content/authors/admin/_index.md

     url: https://liberalarts.vt.edu/departments-and-schools/department-of-political-science/faculty/clara-suong.html

 # Short bio (displayed in user profile at end of posts)
-bio: I study the role of information in International Relations, using computational, formal, and experimental methods.
+bio: I study the role of information and individuals in International Relations, using computational, formal, and experimental methods.

 # Interests to show in About widget
 interests: